Apache Beads. Anemopsis californicum

-- Apache Beads, Anemopsis californicum, is an unusual and attractive plant for shallow water or boggy areas.
+Apache Beads, Anemopsis californicum, is a shallow water or bog plant.
+It is an unusual and attractive plant for shallow water or boggy areas.
 In summer it bears beautiful cones of white flowers surrounded with white bracts and these sometimes have flashes of pink.
 The broad, green leaves form a basal clump and in the Autumn the whole plant turns red.

 - Originating in North America the seeds are sometimes used as beads for necklaces – hence its common name of Apache Beads.

 - Depth of water above soil: 0 – 10cm (0-4in)

 - Hardiness: fully hardy but protect with mulch in winter to protect from cold winds and frosts.

 - These will grow into quite large plants and we recommend planting in a mesh basket of at least 22cm in the shallow water at the margin of your pond or in a wet area that does not dry out.